IDG-Kinase/CRISPRi_analysis/DK_MDAMB231/CRISPRi_analysis.md

-MDA CRISPRi Analysis
+MDA MB 231 CRISPRi Analysis
 ================

-Matthew Berginski
+Taking a look at the CRISPRi screen for the dark kinases in MDA MB 231 cells.

 Loading Data
 ============